berthayes/iot/README.md

 - [Transforming Metrics Data for Prometheus with ksqlDB](https://github.com/berthayes/iot/#Transforming-Metrics-Data-for-Prometheus-with-ksqlDB)

 ## Overview
-By default, this code is designed to create and configure two separate EC2 instances as:
+By default, this code is designed to create and configure two separate AWS EC2 instances as:
   - [Confluent REST Proxy](https://docs.confluent.io/platform/current/kafka-rest/index.html)
   - [Kafka Connect Node](https://docs.confluent.io/platform/current/connect/index.html)
     - [Confluent MQTT Connector (Source & Sink)](https://www.confluent.io/hub/confluentinc/kafka-connect-mqtt) is installed.

-Once created, these hosts will automatically be configured for your cluster in Confluent Cloud.
+Once created, these hosts will be automatically configured for your cluster in Confluent Cloud.
+This automation is achieved with an Ansible playbook using the scripts included in this repository.

 Optionally, two additional EC2 instances can be created and configured as:
   - [Kafka Connect Node](https://docs.confluent.io/platform/current/connect/index.html)